Deltares-research/FloodAdapt/README.md

 # Getting Started

-Please review our [`getting started guide`](GETTING_STARTED.md) for information on how to install and use FloodAdapt locally.
+Please review our [`developer guide`](DEVELOPER_GUIDE.md) for information on how to install and use FloodAdapt locally.